Michael-KaHNg/Nautiyal_Dartmouth_Brain_Image_P4_Perievent_Traces/README.md

 On top right, it shows timepoint-by-timepoint unpaired permutation comparsions (alpha = 0.05) between the two cell types.

-On bottom right, it performs an unpaired permutation to examine differences in area under curve between the two cell types.
+On bottom right, it performs an unpaired permutation to examine differences in area under curve during the delay window period between the two cell types.